electron/notarize/README.md

     * ... or keychain with keychainProfile:
       * `keychain` String (optional) - The name of the keychain or path to the keychain you stored notarization credentials in.
 If omitted, iCloud keychain is used by default.
       * `keychainProfile` String - The name of the profile you provided when storing notarization credentials.
-  * ... or Legacy
-    * `appBundleId` String - The app bundle identifier your Electron app is using.
-E.g. `com.github.electron`
-    * `ascProvider` String (optional) - Your [Team Short Name](#notes-on-your-team-short-name).
-    * There are two authentication methods available: user name with password:
-      * `appleId` String - The username of your apple developer account
-      * `appleIdPassword` String - The [app-specific password](https://support.apple.com/HT204397) (not your Apple ID password).
-    * ... or apiKey with apiIssuer:
-      * `appleApiKey` String - Required for JWT authentication.
-See Note on JWT authentication below.
-      * `appleApiIssuer` String - Issuer ID.
-Required if `appleApiKey` is specified.

 ## Safety when using `appleIdPassword`